wavefrontHQ/docs/pages/doc/proxies_configuring.md

 ## Troubleshooting

-**TOKEN EXPIRED Error**
+### TOKEN EXPIRED Error

-**Symptom**: When you select **Browse > Proxies**, you see a `TOKEN EXPIRED` error.
+- **Symptom**: When you select **Browse > Proxies**, you see a `TOKEN EXPIRED` error.
-**Cause**: This error usually means that the account that owned the token was disabled, for example, because a user left a company.
+- **Cause**: This error usually means that the account that owned the token was disabled, for example, because a user left a company.
 Tokens do not actually expire.
 We're working on improving the message.
-**Resolution**: Create a new token for those metrics and update the proxy config file to use that new token.
+- **Resolution**: Create a new token for those metrics and update the proxy config file to use that new token.

+### KB Articles

 See the following KB articles for additional proxy troubleshooting help.